-The site is not affected by designated Bushfire Prone Land.
-The school buildings are not subject to PBP 2019 or Specification 43.
+The site is not affected by designated Bushfire Prone Land and is greater than the 30m buffer from the Category 2 Bushfire Prone Land to the east and north of the site.
+The school buildings are not subject to PBP or Specification 43.